Volunteering as a Street Chaplain

 - An initial chat with the Executive Officer

-- Attending 2 patrols as an observer
+- Attend a patrol as an observer

-- Obtaining a Working with Children blue card and clear Police Check
+- Obtaining a Working with Children Blue Card and clear Police Check

 - References (including a Pastors reference if applicable)